AbhishiktaPradhan-code/Clinvar-based-variant-impact-study/clinvar-based-variant-impact-study/README.md

 - Interpreting predictions **in combination with clinical databases** like **ClinVar**.
 - Making room for **functional annotations and transcript-aware scoring**.

-Consensus-based interpretation — or building your own scoring rubric — helps address these inconsistencies in a structured way.

 Note: MutationTaster “Score” reflects internal classifier strength, not probability.
 Not intended for cross-variant comparisons.
 Use only as supporting info.

-##  Variant Impact Summary (Case Study: BRCA1 Region)
+##  Variant Impact Summary

+#  BRCA1: Master Variant Impact Analysis

 Below is the master summary table of all interpreted variants, integrating clinical classification (ClinVar) with computational predictions from SIFT, PolyPhen-2, MutationTaster, and CADD.